 The flood hazard areas of the city are subject to periodic inundation, which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare.

 Such flood losses are caused by the cumulative effect of obstructions in areas of special flood hazard, which increase flood heights and velocities and, when inadequately anchored, damage uses in other areas.
 Uses which are adequately floodproofed, elevated or otherwise protected from flood damages also contribute to flood losses.

-The purpose of flood damage prevention is to promote the public health, safety and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:
+The purpose of flood damage prevention is to promote the public health, safety

 (a) protect human life and health